Disney Cruise Online Check-in

 At the Port

 When you get to the port during or after your port arrival time, you will drop off your checked luggage, go through the various security checkpoints, and then go into the cruise terminal waiting area to sit and wait til they start calling the boarding groups.
-It’s almost time to cruise!
+You will need to show the port arrival form at several different points along the way, so keep your group together and have it handy until right before you step onto the gangway.

 Bon voyage!